ZhukMax/StringPad/README.md

-# left-pad
+# StringPad
-Left Pad for php
+Left and Right Pad for php

 ## Install
 ```console